mbasturk/banking_dwh_analytics/README.md

 This project is an end-to-end **analytics and data warehousing solution** built on top of a fictional banking dataset.
 It includes a PostgreSQL Data Warehouse, ETL processes, dimensional modeling, and two fully designed Power BI dashboards.

-The project reflects the real workflow of a Data Engineer / BI Developer and serves as a strong portfolio example.

 ---

 1. Architecture Overview